Ornithomimus: Feathers and skin

 Ornithomimus, like many dinosaurs, was long thought to have been scaly.
 However, beginning in 1995, several specimens of Ornithomimus have been found preserving evidence of feathers.
-In 1995, 2008 and 2009, three Ornithomimus edmontonicus specimens with evidence of feathers were found; two adults with carbonized traces on the lower arm, indicating the former presence of pennaceous feather shafts, and a juvenile with impressions of feathers, which were up to five centimetres in length, in the form of hair-like filaments covering the rump, legs and neck was also discovered.
+In 1995, 2008, and 2009, three Ornithomimus edmontonicus specimens with evidence of feathers were found (two adults with carbonized traces on the lower arm, indicating the former presence of pennaceous feather shafts, and a juvenile with impressions of feathers, which were up to five centimetres in length, in the form of hair-like filaments covering the rump, legs, and neck was also discovered).
 The fact that the feather imprints were found in sandstone, previously thought to not be able to support such impressions, raised the possibility of finding similar structures with more careful preparation of future specimens.
-A study describing the fossils in 2012 concluded that O. edmontonicus was covered in plumaceous feathers at all growth stages, and that only adults had pennaceous wing-like structures, suggesting that wings may have evolved for mating displays.
+A study describing the fossils in 2012 concluded that O. edmontonicus was covered in plumaceous feathers at all growth stages and that only adults had pennaceous wing-like structures, suggesting that wings may have evolved for mating displays.
 In 2014, Christian Foth and others argued that the evidence was insufficient to conclude that the forelimb feathers of Ornithomimus were necessarily pennaceous, citing the fact that the monofilamentous wing feathers in cassowaries would likely leave similar traces.

-A fourth feathered specimen of Ornithomimus, this time from the lower portion of the Dinosaur Park Formation, was described in October, 2015 by Aaron van der Reest, Alex Wolfe, and Phil Currie.
-It was the first Ornithomimus specimen to preserve the feathers along the tail.
-The feathers, though crushed and distorted, bore numerous similarities with those of the modern ostrich, both in their structure and distribution on the body.
-Skin impressions were also preserved in the 2015 specimen, which indicated that from mid-thigh to the feet, there was bare skin devoid of scales, and that a flap of skin connect the upper thigh to the torso.
+A fourth feathered specimen of Ornithomimus, this time from the lower portion of the Dinosaur Park Formation, was described in October of 2015 by Aaron van der Reest, Alex Wolfe, and Phil Currie.
+It was the first Ornithomimus specimen to preserve the feathers of its tail.
+The feathers, though crushed and distorted, bore numerous similarities to those of an ostrich, both in structure and distribution.
+Skin impressions were also preserved in the 2015 specimen, which indicated that, from mid-thigh to the feet, there was bare skin and that a flap of skin connecting the upper thigh to the torso.
 This latter structure is similar to that found in modern birds, including ostriches, but was positioned higher above the knee in Ornithomimus than in birds.

 Classification

-In 1890 Marsh assigned Ornithomimus to the Ornithomimosauria, a classification that is still common.
-Modern cladistic studies indicate a derived position in the ornithomimids; these however have only included O. edmontonicus in their analyses.
-The relationships between O. edmontonicus, O. velox and O. sedens have not been published.
+In 1890, Marsh assigned Ornithomimus to the clade Ornithomimosauria, a classification that is still very common.
+Modern cladistic studies indicate it having a derived position in the ornithomimids.
+These, however, have only included O. edmontonicus in their analyses.
+The relationships between O. edmontonicus, O. velox, and O. sedens have not been published.

 The following cladogram is based on Xu et al., 2011: